themorlan/openREM/docs/skindosemap.rst

 * Enable skin dose maps
 * Calculate skin dose maps on import
+* Ignore systems white list

 The first of these sets whether skin dose map data is calculated, and also switches the display of skin dose maps on or off.
 The second option controls whether the skin dose map data is calculated at the point when a new study is imported into OpenREM, or calculated when a user first views the details of that particular study in the OpenREM interface.
+The third option allows the user to enables skin dose maps for systems that are not validated for OpenSkin.

 When skin dose maps are enabled: